 Before Moving House: Connect Your Energy And Water

-Before you move out, you need to remember to take gas, electric, and water readings, to ensure you aren’t charged for someone else’s utilities.
+Before moving house, you need to remember to take gas, electric, and water readings, to ensure you aren’t charged for someone else’s utilities.
 With this information, you simply need to call up your providers, and they should be able to change your address for you.

 Get Your Internet And Digital TV Set Up

 The earlier you can get this sorted, the better, as appointments are usually made weeks in advance.
 The last thing you need is to move into a new home and have to wait weeks to be able to watch your favourite box set on Netflix.

 This may seem obvious, but booking a moving company is something that is much cheaper if you book well in advance.
 There are many businesses, such as Shiply, which can provide you with a quick quote and allow you to book through their website, so there is no excuse not to be prepared.

 Although your new property should be relatively clean and ready for you to move in, that doesn’t mean it’s sparkling.
 Giving your new place a once over yourself can make you feel much more at ease, and will give you time to plan where to put all of your shoes

 You need to notify the post office straight away to make sure that any of your future post is sent to the right place.
 As well as this, you also need to notify the bank of your move and update your address on the electoral roll, any sort of subscription service, and your car insurance.

 Before Moving House: Have A Plan for Your Child and Pet